-There is a need to: (i) to work in collaboration with communities, relying on existing connections and developing ethical and inclusive approaches, (ii) to establish communication with and support for community members who are unwilling or unable to relocate (e.g., due to poverty, loss of property, cultural beliefs), and (iii) to prepare housing, infrastructure, livelihoods, public services, public schooling, etc. For country-to-country migration, international cooperation and planning are needed with shared responsibilities.
+Need to work in collaboration with communities, relying on existing connections and developing ethical and inclusive approaches.
+Need to establish communication with and support for community members who are unwilling or unable to relocate (e.g., due to poverty, loss of property, cultural beliefs).
+Need to prepare housing, infrastructure, livelihoods, public services, public schooling, etc. For country-to-country migration, international cooperation and planning are needed with shared responsibilities